25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 Two young boys dressed as construction workers with toy tools.

-Hard hats and foam hammers will delight the birthday guests.
-They can take turns in pairs to see what they can build with foam blocks (find giant blocks here).
+Pairs can take turns to see who can build the best tower/wall with foam blocks (find giant blocks here).

 Guests can use cake and frosting as brick and mortar; just bake and cool cupcakes and mini cupcakes for them to use.